maciejgz/blog/README.md

   - `.controller` - REST controllers
   - `.scheduler` - schedulers
   - `.listener` - external event listeners
   - `.service` - application services/facades with transactions integrates all application components.
 They contain only flow of use cases and all the business logic is performed in domain port.
       Cache also should be here.
+Should use only incoming ports on a domian.
 - `*.core` - core domain package, should contain only clean Java code without frameworks and operates on domain objects (ports, commands) without implementation.
   - `.model` - domain model: aggregates and value objects.
 Business logic in the scope of one aggregate should be in the aggregate.
     - `.command` - command objects used in incoming ports